sercante-llc/pardot-publisher-sfdx/README.md

 ![image](https://user-images.githubusercontent.com/779440/154770572-b0a04691-d932-4875-a02e-a884f43dc6c4.png)
 ![image](https://user-images.githubusercontent.com/779440/154770612-3c1bf47a-110c-4b1d-af26-d5009bce582a.png)

-Note this is not actually recomended.
+Note this is not actually recommended.
 We can check if the record is already in Pardot by seeing if the Pardot_URL field is populated first.
 If empty, proceed with something like the above.

 ## APEX Tweaks Required